River Taff: Taff Bargoed, Cynon, Nant Clydach and Rhondda

 South of Merthyr, the Taff begins to meander its way between Pentrebach and Abercanaid and through Troed-y-rhiw, Merthyr Vale and Aberfan towards Quakers Yard.
 Here, the Taff Bargoed, Nant Mafon and then down into Abercynon in the Cynon Valley where the Afon Cynon merge with the Taff and, slightly further downstream the Nant Clydach joins.
 At Pontypridd it is joined by the Afon Rhondda.
 From Pontypridd, it runs roughly south before arriving at the northern boundary of the city of Cardiff.

 Mouth of the Taff

 In Cardiff, the natural course of the river was changed during the 19th century; from Cardiff Castle it now follows an artificial riverbed west of where it previously flowed, following a path through Bute Park, past the Cardiff Arms Park and the Principality Stadium.
 The Taff flows into Cardiff Bay, an artificial lake created by the construction of the Cardiff Bay Barrage in the 1990s, before flowing into the Severn Estuary.

-"Taffy" as a pejorative

-The derogatory term "Taffy" for a Welsh person is sometimes erroneously stated to have originated with the river.
-This may have given rise to a colloquial usage of the term "Taffy" or "Taffs" for people from the Mid Glamorgan Valleys (which form the Taff's northern reaches).

-The name actually originates as a corruption of the name Dafydd, with the Oxford English Dictionary describing the origin as "representing a supposed Welsh pronunciation of the given name Davy or David (Welsh Dafydd)".
-It was common for people in times of war to dehumanise an enemy by ascribing a singular name to them all.
-It is therefore an equivalent of other historic English pejoratives such as Paddy and Jock.

-The term is a common nickname within the British army, with Welsh individuals, units and especially the Welsh Guards referred to as "The Taffs".
-However, it has been reported that the guardsmen themselves never use that term.